 Fact: Many people think that drinking light beer is healthier than regular beer.
 Even though light beer has fewer calories than regular beer, it is not necessarily healthier.
 It is important to note that the number of calories in a beverage is not the only thing that determines how healthy it is.
 Furthermore, many people think that they can drink more if they stick to light beer.

 Myth: You Can Sober Up by Taking a Shower or Drinking Coffee

 Fact: Many people think that they can sober up more quickly by taking a shower or drinking coffee.
 However, time is the only thing that can sober you up.
 Drinking caffeinated coffee can make things worse.
 Caffeine is a stimulant, so it can cause you to stay awake longer.

 Myth: You Can Reduce Your Chances of Hangover by Taking Aspirin Before You Drink

 Fact: Many people think that taking a painkiller will help prevent a hangover.
 However, that is a big misconception.
 Taking a painkiller before you have any pain does not help you.
 It is also important to note that taking Aspirin or any other painkiller while drinking can be very dangerous, especially for the stomach, liver, and kidneys.
 Painkillers have a tendency to erode the stomach lining.
 If you take a painkiller while drinking, then the damage may be even worse.
 However, a painkiller can help temporarily alleviate pain.

 Myth: Drinking Alcohol Before Bed Can Make It Easier for You to Fall Asleep

 Fact: You may have an easier time falling asleep after a night of drinking.
-However, it will probably be more difficult for you to stay asleep.
-Studies have shown that drinking alcohol helps disrupt rapid eye movement, or REM sleep.
+However, it will probably be harder for you to stay asleep.
+Studies have shown that drinking alcohol helps disrupt rapid eye movement or REM sleep.

 Why Inpatient Rehab is Ideal for People With a Drinking Problem